 Whether you think you are rational or irrational, you’re right.
 Do you believe in the time-worn adage “The customer is always right” or “A fool and his money are soon separated.”
 How about “Birds of a feather flock together”?
 If so, do you also believe “Opposites attract”?
 Even if you believe none of these, you will have multiple core beliefs – or axioms – that you consider self-evidently true.
 How often do you question the validity of these axioms?
 “Birds of a feather flock together” and “Opposites attract” are contradictory, or are they loosely indicative of a more nuanced truth that needs clarification?
 Conspiracy theorists are maddening because they appear to be rational in their justifications; their statements have an internal logic if you accept that the primary axiom, or the foundational truth which they believe is unshakeable.
 This is why it can be so difficult to convince them with what appears to be logical.
 The truly worrying aspect is that – despite perceiving ourselves as rational beings – we all suffer from this type of malady to some degree, even if you do believe in the validity of the moon-landing, the oblate-spheroid earth shape, or vaccines.

-Consider the bat and ball problem:
+How much is the ball?Consider the bat and ball problem:

-You have probably warily muttered ’10p’ to yourself.
+A bat and a ball together cost £1.10.
+The bat costs £1 more than the ball.
+How much is the ball?You have probably warily muttered ’10p’ to yourself.
 You know this is likely wrong, but your intuitive initial answer convinces you that it must be 10p.
 Now when I tell you it is wrong, what are your first assumptions?
 If you are thinking “It’s a trick question or “It must be a riddle”.
 You are following the exact path of a conspiracy theorist.